LivePersonInc/knowledge-center-archive/pages/documents/Developer Tools/Functions/function-as-a-service-faas.md

 ---

 {: .notice}
 This page contains an overview of LivePerson Functions and their benefits.
-For more in-depth, technical documentation about working with LivePerson Functions, please see our [Developers' Community](https://developers.liveperson.com/liveperson-functions-overview.html).
+For more in-depth, technical documentation about working with LivePerson Functions, please see our [Developer Center](https://developers.liveperson.com/liveperson-functions-overview.html).

 LivePerson’s open platform new initiative, offers “[Functions](https://faas.liveperson.net)” - a Function as a Service (FaaS) platform that lets brands develop custom behaviors within the LivePerson platform to better tailor the conversational platform to their needs.
 This allows brands to: